-We find that, in response to the policy, high MRPK firms in deregulated industries increase their physical capital by 57%, revenues by 25%, wage bills by 27%, and reduce their MRPK by 35% relative to low MRPK firms.
+We find that, in response to the policy, high MRPK firms in deregulated industries increase their physical capital by 53%, revenues by 23%, wage bills by 28%, and reduce their MRPK by 33%, relative to low MRPK firms.
 In contrast, low MRPK firms are not affected.
-Since high MRPK firms had more than 170% higher MRPK than low MRPK firms, the micro-estimates imply that the policy reduces misallocation.
-Event study graphs confirm that these effects are not driven by differential pre-trends between high and low MRPK firms within treated industries relative to untreated industries.
+Since high MRPK firms had more than 170% higher MRPK than low MRPK firms, the micro-estimates imply that the policy reduces dispersion in MRPK.
+Event study graphs confirm that these effects are not driven by the gap between high and low MRPK firms evolving differently within treated industries relative to untreated industries.
 They also provide evidence that the reduction in misallocation is not due to mean reversion.